Our annual gathering for European customs and trade compliance professionals.

 Mr. Christian Schmidt, Regional Director Global Customs & Trade Compliance EMEA, Adient

-And other specialists in Customs Compliance.
+And other specialists in the area of European customs compliance

 ♦ Mr. Pablo Muniz, Partner, Van Bael & Bellis